 Every place on Earth is measured in terms of its distance east or west from the Greenwich Meridan.
 The line itself divides the eastern and western hemispheres of the Earth, just as the Equator divides the northern and southern hemispheres.

 Please note: Entrance charges apply to the Meridian Courtyard and Flamsteed House, including the Time galleries (ages 5 and under go free).
 An adult day ticket costs £8.50 (£7.50 concessions).
-Save money with a Big Ticket, giving single entry within 30 days to the Royal Observatory, Cutty Sark and Turner and the Sea admission) or an Astro Ticket (Royal Observatory + Planetarium).
+Save with a Big Ticket, giving single entry within 30 days to the Royal Observatory, Cutty Sark and the Ships, Clocks & Stars exhibition at the National Maritime Museum.
 Members go free.

 The centre of time

 Since the late 19th century, the Prime Meridian at Greenwich has served as the reference line for Greenwich Mean Time.
 It can now claim to be the centre of world time, and was the official starting point for the new Millennium.

 22 October 2009 marked the 125th anniversary of the Greenwich Meridian as the Prime Meridian of the World.